ScriptRaccoon/portfolio-website/src/data/posts/explicit-return-types.md

 	return [row, col];
 }
 ```

 also provides, again, better documentation of this function.
+By the way, writing `[row, col] as const` also enables TypeScript to infer the "correct" type.

 ### Example 4

 TypeScript has no problems with the following code, even though it is not type-safe.